What Is Rohypnol?

 Rohypnol Abuse And Sexual Assault

-Nick-named the “date-rape drug,” Rohypnol has largely been used in the United States to commit sexual assaults due to its ability to sedate and incapacitate unsuspecting victims.
-Due to the undetectable formulation of the drug, attackers are able to slip Rohypnol into nonconsenting victims’ drinks and simply wait.
-The effects of the drug physically incapacitates the victim and causes impaired judgment or full black outs, making the individual more vulnerable to sexual assault and rape.
+Rohypnol has been widely used in the United States to commit sexual assaults due to its ability to sedate and incapacitate unsuspecting victims.
+Due to the undetectable formulation of the drug, attackers are able to slip Rohypnol into unconsenting victims’ drinks.
+The effects of the drug physically incapacitate the victim and cause impaired judgment or even full black outs, making the individual more vulnerable to sexual assault and rape.
 Because of the memory loss and confusion under the influence of this drug, rape cases associated with Rohypnol are difficult to prosecute.
 Victims may not be able to clearly recall the assault, the assailant, or the events surrounding the assault.

-Sexual assault is common on college campuses and this is largely due to the exposure of drugs and alcohol.
-One study found that 15 percent of young women experienced incapacitated rape during their first year of college.
-These female students were taken advantage of while unconscious and therefore could not give consent since they did not know what was happening.
-Another recent study revealed that about 1 in 13 American college students report having been drugged, or suspect that they were drugged.
-Drink spiking, or adding drugs to a person’s drink without his or her knowledge or consent, is one of the most common ways in which college students facilitate sexual assualt.
-Of the students who reported being drugged, 79 percent were female.
-Those who drugged others, or knew someone who had done so, reported that Rohypnol was used 32 percent of the time.
+Sexual assault is common on college campuses, and this is largely due to the presence of drugs and alcohol.
+One study found that 15% of young women experienced incapacitated rape during their first year of college.
+These female students were taken advantage of while unconscious and therefore unable to give consent.
+Another recent study revealed that about 1 in 13 American college students report having been drugged or suspecting that they were drugged.
+Drink spiking, or adding drugs to a person’s drink without their knowledge or consent, is one of the most common ways in which college students facilitate sexual assault.
+Of the students who reported being drugged, 79% were female.
+Those who drugged others, or knew someone who had done so, reported that Rohypnol was used 32% of the time.

 1 in 3